AnswerDotAI/gpu.cpp/README.md

 - [webgpu-distribution](https://github.com/eliemichel/WebGPU-distribution) by
   @eliemichel for cmake builds.

-## Contributing
+## Discord Community and Contributing

-We welcome collaborators - if you're interested in getting involved, feedback and pull requests are welcome at [github.com/AnswerDotAI/gpu.cpp](https://github.com/AnswerDotAI/gpu.cpp).
-You can also join our discord to chat at (TODO: discord link)
+Join our community in the `#gpu-cpp` channel on the [AnswerDotAI Discord with this invite link](https://discord.gg/zmJVhXsC7f).
+Feedback, issues and pull requests are welcome.